silaspe/maths/docs/group_theory.md

 ##### $G \cong ℤ_2$

 I feel like I said all that needs to be said about this group in the start of the parity sub-subchapter and a couple lines ago.
-But I feel like it captures the idea of a negative times a negative is a positive, an odd plus odd is an even, and so on.
+But I feel like it captures the idea of a negative times a negative is a positive, odd plus odd is an even, and so on.

 Next!

 ##### $G \cong ℤ_3$

-Last time I went over this, I kind of just brushed it off as "I never really thought about this group too hard", but I feel like it isn't what this group deserves.
+Last time I went over this, I kind of just brushed it off as "I never really thought about this group too hard", but I feel like that isn't what this group deserves.

 Anyways, here's the part I've been waiting to put on this website for $5$ days!